1933 Auckland Rugby League season: George Frederick Iles

-George Frederick Iles passed away aged 39 in Tauranga on 27 March 1933.
+George Frederick Iles died aged 39 in Tauranga on 27 March 1933.
 He was born in Christchurch before moving to Auckland at the age of 18.
 He played for the Grafton Athletic side in 1915–16 and then for Newton Rangers in 1916–19.
 He also represented Auckland and New Zealand in the post war period before moving to Tauranga in 1920 to establish a wool and hide export business.
 He made an attempt to establish rugby league in the Tauranga area but it was short lived and he largely played rugby union where he represented Bay of Plenty against the Springboks in 1921.
 Iles was also a prominent sprinter, winning races in the North and South Islands.
 He was survived by his widow and two young sons.

 George Rhodes

-Mr. George Rhodes, former chairman of Auckland Rugby League passed away suddenly on 17 September at Auckland Hospital at the age of 68.
+Mr. George Rhodes, former chairman of Auckland Rugby League died suddenly on 17 September at Auckland Hospital at the age of 68.
 He was chairman from 1926 to 1932 and had spent many years at Carlaw Park prior to this as an official on the grounds committee.
 He had been succeeded by Mr. G. Grey Campbell (the chairman in 1933).
 He was buried at Waikumete Cemetery where the funeral service was held with a “lengthy cortege of motor vehicles” following the casket.
 A large number of Auckland Rugby League officials were present, along with representatives from each of the senior clubs.
 His coffin was draped with the Auckland Rugby League flag.